evansbenj/BIO722.md/1_Evaluating_your_data.md

 ls -lh /home/ben/2021_BIO722/complete_data/forward.fastq.gz
 ```

-Here the `l` flag asks the list (`ls`) command to provide the long format that has the file size.
-The 'h' command asks it to list the file size in a *h*uman readable way (using acronyms for bits).
+Here the `l` flag asks the list (`ls`) command to provide the *l*ong format that has the file size.
+The `h` flag asks it to list the file size in a *h*uman readable way (using acronyms for bits).
 As you (hopefully) can see, the compressed file is fairly large (~11 Gb).
 The uncompressed file is ~3 times larger.
 Because the tasks we will perform take a while with this much data, I made a smaller dataset (31Mb) to work with here:

 `ls -lh /home/ben/2021_BIO722/complete_data/forward.fastq.gz`